 Can a utility model be bought and sold, or transferred and assigned?

 Yes, it is possible to sell, transfer and assign utility models in countries which offer the protection.
-The process for such actions will be governed by the local law in which the utility model is granted.
+The applicable process will be governed by the local law in which the utility model is granted.

 Similarly, it is also possible to licence your utility model.
 Again, a licence agreement will be required which states the extent of rights being granted, the fees payable, the regularity of payment, obligations on each party (such as giving the other notice upon discovery of infringement of the utility model by a third party) and warranties and indemnities.

-If you are thinking of buying, selling, transferring, assigning, and licensing a utility model, our specialist intellectual property solicitors can advise on the process and handle all your legal documentation and agreements.
+If you are thinking of buying, selling, transferring, assigning, and licensing a utility model, our specialist IP solicitors can advise on the process and handle all your legal documentation and agreements.